Almond flour can replace white flour but requires recipe adjustments due to differences in texture, moisture, and binding properties.

 Expect denser textures that are moister and more tender instead of light and airy results typical of wheat-flour baking.
 Adding binders like eggs or gums helps mimic gluten’s role while tweaking liquids ensures balanced moisture levels.

-Experimentation matters most here: start by replacing no more than half the white flour with almond until you grasp how your favorite recipes respond.
-With patience and practice, substituting almond for white becomes a powerful tool in your baking arsenal—opening doors to healthier treats without sacrificing taste entirely.
+Experimentation matters most here: start by replacing part of the white flour with almond flour until you understand how your favorite recipes respond.
+With patience and practice, substituting almond for white becomes a powerful tool in your baking arsenal—opening doors to more flavorful, lower-carb, and gluten-free-friendly treats without sacrificing taste entirely.

 In short: swapping flours isn’t plug-and-play—but done right?
 It transforms ordinary recipes into something uniquely wholesome and delicious every time you bake!